Weyerhaeuser Company (WY) upgraded Issued by Wall Street Gurus

 BMO Capital Markets gave a rating of “Market Perform” to WY, setting the target price at $42 in the report published on May 02nd of the current year.

-Volatility was left at 1.90%, however, over the last 30 days, the volatility rate increased by 2.07%, as shares sank -6.32% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +4.35% upper at present.
+Volatility was left at 2.26%, however, over the last 30 days, the volatility rate increased by 3.00%, as shares sank -16.27% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -10.88% lower at present.

-During the last 5 trading sessions, WY rose by +2.04%, which changed the moving average for the period of 200-days by -10.33% in comparison to the 20-day moving average, which settled at $35.19.
-In addition, Weyerhaeuser Company saw -13.06% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, WY fell by -11.24%, which changed the moving average for the period of 200-days by -18.29% in comparison to the 20-day moving average, which settled at $34.13.
+In addition, Weyerhaeuser Company saw -22.70% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading